Promises, Promises: Reaching agreements in divorce mediation

 I’m happy to report that my mediation clients have never opted for the Temporary Court Order option.
 Most clients, when challenged, want to prove to each other that they are capable of keeping promises and holding trust despite past challenges.
 They are eager to establish a new kind of relationship so they can dissolve their marriage on better terms than what caused them to part, especially if they want to respectfully co-parent their children.
 Although all final financial and parenting agreements are memorialized in legally binding required documents at the conclusion of their case, the majority of their “mini-agreements” made along the way are made in good faith.
 Mediation provides divorcing parties the opportunity to rebuild trust while encouraging keeping promises through posiative feedback and accountability.

-Through her practice, Family Law Resolutions, Felicia Soleil helps her clients in achieving outcomes that foster both a compassionate ending to their union and a healthy new beginning for them and them families so they can focus on moving on, rather than simply moving out.
+If you’ve reached a decision about separation or divorce, Felicia Soleil can help.
+Through her practice, Family Law Resolutions, you can achieve an outcome that fosters both a compassionate ending to your union and a healthy new beginning for you and your family.
+Her goal is to help you focus on moving on, rather than simply moving out.
 Felicia can be reached at 253-853-6940.
 All consultations are strictly confidential.

 Published on July 1, 2019